 Sometimes I have pain in the back of my head or at night.”

 By a simple X-ray examination in 2 planes.
 This shows a narrowing of the joint gap, possibly also emigration of the thumb from the saddle joint, sometimes cystic changes in the interior of the bone.

 The passive movement of the joint creates pain and provides important information about the sliding behavior of the thumb saddle joint.

 The joint gap between the large polygon and the base of the first metatarsal is no longer present.
 The contact surfaces of these two bones form the thumb saddle joint.
 Here bones rub bone.

 The bony extensions on the large polygon are also known as osteophytes and represent a further cause of pain, as these attachments can rub against the neighbors and continue to interfere with the function of the thumb.
 The joint wear can additionally lead to the development of cavities in the joint-proximal sections of the bones, so-called cysts.

-At the beginning of the disease there is the possibility of non-operative therapy: …Arthrosis of The Thumbar Joint – Rhizarthrosis Read More
+The abrasion …Arthrosis of The Thumbar Joint – Rhizarthrosis Read More